bryancheny/sudokuincpp/README.md

 # terminaltyping

 Cross platform command line typing game!
 Check your WPM and CPM typing scores in a flash!
 Working prototype for Linux.
-WIP
+Doesn't work on Windows yet

 ## How to run